keaunie/keaunie/README.md

 # 👋 Hi, I'm Keaunie

 Senior Web Developer with a passion for crafting **one-of-a-kind digital experiences**.
-Business Intelligence Architect at **Golden Mango Pictures**, designing Snowflake schemas that turn raw data into cinematic insight.

-> I love blending creativity with precision — whether it's a luxury website, a FiveM server, or a data model that tells a story.
+I love blending creativity with precision — whether it's a luxury website, a FiveM server, or experimenting with LLMs and data modeling.

 ---